-- Crispy tofu: just as in any restaurant, they offer to pair your curry with your choice of chicken or shrimps.
+Just as in any Thai restaurant, they offer to pair your curry with your choice of chicken or shrimp.
 I like my Thai green curry with Crispy tofu and/or green beans.
 This is easily made in the oven while you wait for your curry to be ready.

 For the texture, I add peanuts or cashews along with some soybean sprouts for nice crunchy notes.
-Also, add the remaining crispy tofu dices if using it.
+Snap peas and snow peas are also delicious addition.
+Also, add the remaining crispy tofu dice if using them.

 For the appearance, I use toasted sesame seeds and some coriander leaves.
 I also like adding chopped green onions' upper parts (these also provide some extra flavor kick).

 Aim for steamed or boiled aromatic Jasmine rice.
-It is the indisputable and traditional companion of a Thai Curry, just as Basmati Rice is the classic pairing for Indian Curries.
-But, again, use any other rice such as whole bran or even aromatic basmati rice.
+It is the indisputable and traditional companion of a Curry sauce, just as Basmati Rice is the classic pairing for Indian Curries.
+But, again, use any other rice, such as whole bran or even aromatic basmati rice.

-To make the best Thai green curry recipe, I will describe the method using my preferred veggies and toppings while offering the substitutions and when to add them.
+To make this eggplant green curry recipe, I will describe the method using my preferred veggies and toppings while offering the substitutions and when to add them.

-- Add the curry paste, ginger, shallots, and stir fry for another minute.
-If using tamarind paste, add at any point from now.
+- Add green curry paste, ginger, and shallots (or chopped onion), and stir for another minute.
+If using tamarind paste, add it at any point from now.

 - Add the “sturdy/hard” vegetables such as diced sweet potato (or potatoes) and carrots, plus eggplants which require a little more cooking time.

 - After 5 minutes, pinch the veggies.
-When they are slightly soft, add the water (or vegetable stock) and some cilantro leaves.
+Add the water (or vegetable stock) and some cilantro leaves when they are slightly soft.
 Next, add the “soft” veggies, such as diced zucchini, and let them boil for another 10 minutes.

 - Halfway through these last 10 minutes, I like to taste for flavor.
 Add some salt if you want to.
-You can also choose to add an extra teaspoon of curry paste or grated ginger for extra flavor.
+You can add a teaspoon of Thai green curry paste or grated ginger for extra flavor.

 - Turn off the heat and stir in the spinach and/or Bok Choy and Green Beans.

-- At this point, I also add half of the crispy tofu.
-This way so it can absorb some of the curry juices without losing their crispiness.
+- At this point, I also add half of the crispy baked tofu.
+This way, it can absorb some curry juices without losing their crispiness.

 - Cover with a lid on and let it rest for 5-10 minutes.